Tgaaly/Util/README.md

 ## Utility files for Python

-1. Read matlab file into Python
+1. Read .mat file into Python